-1. This case seeks to stop the Portland police,1 the U.S. Department of Homeland Security ("DHS"), and the U.S. Marshals Service ("USMS") from assaulting news reporters, photographers, legal observers, and other neutrals who are documenting the police's violent response to protests over the murder of George Floyd.
-The police's efforts to intimidate the press and suppress reporting on the police's own misconduct offends fundamental constitutional protections and strikes at the core of our democracy.

-2. Plaintiffs are a newspaper, members of the media, and legal observers, who have a right to witness important public events and recount them to the world.
-Plaintiff Portland Mercury is a newspaper that has been reporting on critical events for the last two decades.
-Plaintiffs Brian Conley, Sam Gehrke, Mathieu Lewis-Rolland, Sergio Olmos, John Rudoff, Alex Tracy, Tuck Woodstock, and Justin Yau are journalists whom the Portland police or federal agents attacked with flash-bang grenades, rubber bullets, and tear gas merely for seeking to cover the protests.
+- 1. This case seeks to stop the Portland police1 from assaulting news reporters, photographers, legal observers, and other neutrals who are documenting the police's violent response to protests over the murder of George Floyd.
+The police's efforts to intimidate the press and suppress reporting on the police's own misconduct offends fundamental constitutional protections and strikes at the core of our democracy. - 2.
+Plaintiffs are members of the media and legal observers, who have a right to witness important public events and recount them to the world.
+Plaintiffs Tuck Woodstock, Mathieu Lewis-Rolland, Sam Gehrke, and John Rudoff are journalists whom the Portland police attacked with flash-bang grenades, rubber bullets, and tear gas merely for seeking to cover the protests.
 Plaintiffs Kat Mahoney and Doug Brown are neutral legal observers whom the Portland police assaulted with batons, rubber bullets, and tear gas simply for watching how they were treating demonstrators.
-Plaintiff Class is comprised of all journalists and legal observers who have or will be attacked or forcefully dispersed by Defendants pursuant to their unlawful policy of targeting and dispersing neutrals.
+Plaintiff Class is comprised of all journalists who have or will be attacked or forcefully dispersed by Defendants pursuant to their unlawful policy of targeting and dispersing neutrals. - 3.
+The police retaliation against Plaintiffs is part of a broader pattern of the Portland police repeatedly and intentionally shooting, gassing, and beating journalists and observers covering the George Floyd demonstrations. - 4.
+On June 3, the police physically assaulted KBOO reporter Cory Elia, even though he identified himself as press, because he was recording them.
+Video here: https://tinyurl.com/EliaAssaulted.